 - manipulate screen size

-Web browser: A web browser is a software application (app) that helps you view information on the Internet.
+Web browser: A web browser is a software application (app) used to access and view websites.

 Maximize: To maximize is to make the web browser fill the entire screen.

 Minimize: To minimize is to make the web browser not show on the screen, but have it still running and not closed.